 Moreover, taking care of elders is not only about medication and treatments.
 You must take plenty of other steps to ensure they are healthy and satisfied.

-Here are some tips that will help you provide better care to the older adults in your home:
+Here are some tips that will help you provide better independent senior living and care to the older adults in your home: